AkshayKaushik11/Big-Mart-Dataset/README.md

 # Big-Mart-Dataset
-using linear regressor, decision tree, random forest and Xg boost to predict sales and also comparing the performance of models
+using linear regressor, decision tree, random forest  Xg boost and Support Vector Regression to predict sales and also comparing the performance of models

 Data Description
 Variable - Description